-Red Eléctrica has a Human Rights Management Model that structures and systematises the Company's actions to protect, respect and remedy any risk related to Human Rights.
-This management model follows the methodology defined by the Guiding Principles on Business and Human Rights, proposed by the United Nations (UN), and is developed in the following elements:
+Redeia has a Human Rights Management Model approved by the Sustainability Steering Committee, that structures and systematises the company's actions to protect and respect human rights, and to remedy any risk that may be caused in this area.
+This Management Model follows the methodology defined by the Guiding Principles on Business and Human Rights, proposed by the United Nations (UN), and is developed into the following elements:

-The activities of the Company in no case infringe on the Human Rights of any vulnerable group.
+The due diligence process has also determined that the activities of Redeia in no case infringe on the human rights of any rightholder.
 It should be noted that, although Peru has an indigenous population, there are no indigenous settlements or communities in the area directly influenced by the Group's activities and, therefore, there is no impact on the indigenous population.
-In its Code of Ethics, the Company undertakes to respect the freedom and rights of ethnic minorities and indigenous communities, as well as to contribute to the development of such groups in those countries in which it carries out its activity.
+In the Commitment to the promotion and respect of human rights, Redeia undertakes to respect the freedom and rights of ethnic minorities and indigenous communities.

 Furthermore, the company transfers its commitment to integrity and human rights to third parties with which it maintains or intends to maintain relations of any kind, applying due diligence measures according to the risk of the third party.
 This is regulated in the company's internal regulations “Integrity and Human Rights Guide for third parties”.
 Redeia will conduct an analysis prior to the formalization of relationships with third parties to obtain information about their integrity and respect for human rights focusing on employees, vulnerable groups, landowners and the society as a whole.
 For this purpose, a series of due diligence measures have been established to be applied depending on the risk of the third party and the characteristics of the intended relationship.
 Relationship with the following third parties are obliged to carry out the process: corporate operations, business partners, external agents, administrators, management team, collaborating entities in the social environment, landowners and holders, suppliers and customers.